jeffc/hassmic-app/README.md

 ## Dev Tips

-This project is built on React-Native, but uses a substantial amount of native code.
-Using `npx expo run:android` _might_ work, but isn't officially supported.
+This project is built on React Native and uses a substantial amount of native code.
+Vestiges of expo infrastructure still exist, but expo commands won't work.

 To build an APK use,